This Is Not For You

 Stockton High Street, Stockton International Festival, Stockton-on-Tees

 All performances are free to attend but tickets must be booked in advance.
-Please visit Stockton Riverside Festival to book your ticket from 16 July.
+Please visit Stockton Riverside Festival to book your ticket.

 This Is Not For You features creative integration of British Sign Language and Audio Description.
 Captions will also be available via The Difference Engine.
 This is an App created by Talking Birds Theatre, which will allow audiences to stream the captions directly to their smartphone or wifi enabled tablet.